vsilaev/tascalate-concurrent/README.md

 # Acknowledgements

-Internal implementation details are greatly inspired [by the work](https://github.com/lukas-krecan/completion-stage) done by [Lukáš Křečan](https://github.com/lukas-krecan)
+Internal implementation details are greatly inspired [by the work](https://github.com/lukas-krecan/completion-stage) done by [Lukáš Křečan](https://github.com/lukas-krecan).
+The part of the polling / asynchronous retry functionality is adopted from the [async-retry] (https://github.com/nurkiewicz/async-retry) library by [Tomasz Nurkiewicz](http://nurkiewicz.com/)